terrier-org/pyterrier/README.md

 2. `pip install python-terrier`

 ### Windows
-Pyterrier is not available for Windows because pytrec_eval isn't available for windows.
+Pyterrier is not available for Windows because pytrec_eval isn't available for Windows.

 ### Colab notebooks
 ```